-Cohort members accepted into the program will be paired with a team of community and university mentors to develop and implement place-based projects that engage the campus and surrounding communities around issues of sustainability, environment, and/or climate action.
-These projects will provide service opportunities for University of Arizona students, faculty/staff, and local community members.
-Additionally, cohort members will engage in training coordinated by UC3 to develop skills related to building collaborative solutions to a range of problems.
-Student cohort members may choose to pursue internship credit via the enrollment of up to 3 academic credit hours through university departments as appropriate, but this is not required.
+Fellows accepted into the program will be paired with a team of community and university mentors to develop and implement place-based projects that engage the campus and surrounding communities in developing solutions related to sustainability, environment, and/or climate action.
+Additionally, Fellows will engage in training coordinated by UC3 to develop skills related to building collaborative solutions to a range of problems.
+Student fellows may choose to pursue internship credit via the enrollment of up to 3 academic credit hours through university departments as appropriate, but this is not required.

-The third page (cohort applicants only) consists of a series of questions as described below.
+The first page of the form consists of basic applicant information.
+The second page consists of a series of essay questions as described below.